dnlbowers/jobs-a-gooden/TESTING.md

 # Validators
 ## [HTML](https://validator.w3.org):
 When validating pages rendering text placed into a form field using the summernote editor there was an extra <p> tag which was injected by summernote.
 The tag was not visible to the users but was picked up by the validator.

 ![smmernote error](docs/images/html-validator/summernote-error.JPG)

+This was then resolved by removing the surrounding paragraph tag when rendering a summernote field